At Codeship, we’re always striving to keep our development team focused on improving our code and product. Anything beside that is a distraction.

 Understanding and dealing with the details on how to deploy infrastructure is unnecessary during daily work.
 Developers should be able to describe their intent to deploy and then a system should pick that up and follow through on it.
 For example merging code from a feature branch into a staging or production branch shows the intent to get this deployed into the respective part of the infrastructure.
 Developers can stay focused on the code and move on to the next task immediately.
 In our experience the repository is a great way to trigger this workflow as we’re using it constantly and there is no ambiguity, there’s only one last commit on a branch.

 Github Flow is a great workflow that makes this easy.
 For any feature or bugfix we create a new branch, work on it and open a pull request as soon as we want feedback.
-After merging the branch into master developers move on to the next task immediately and the master branch gets deployed.
+After merging the branch into controller developers move on to the next task immediately and the controller branch gets deployed.

 In our case, Codeship takes over and then tests and deploys, but merging between branchs in the repository is sufficient as a trigger to get anything deployed.